Pension plans provide safe, guaranteed income in retirement

-Samantha and Jack just met with a financial advisor recommending they pull their money out of Jack’s defined benefit plan with the government and move it into a Locked in Retirement Account (LIRA).
+Samantha and Jack just met with a financial advisor recommending they pull their money out of Jack’s defined benefit pension plan with the government and move it into a Locked-in Retirement Account (LIRA).
 The advisor suggested that he could earn better returns than the pension and that the LIRA would provide an estate for their kids.
-Moving the money into a LIRA would also give them the opportunity to unlock 50% of the money into an RRSP where they could use the money for whatever they wanted.
+Moving the money into a LIRA would also give them the opportunity to unlock 50% of the LIRA into an RRSP where they could use the money for whatever they wanted.

-Before anyone considers moving money out of a pension, there are many issues to consider:
+Before anyone considers moving money out of a pension plan, there are many issues to consider:

-4. Pensions provide safe guaranteed income.
 The whole point of pension plans is to provide lifetime guaranteed income.
 Although there can be some valid arguments to move pension money into a LIRA, never downplay the importance of lifetime guaranteed income.
 The minute you move money out to a LIRA, you have no guarantees.
-Just ask Jack friend Eldon about his decision to pull his pension money out 3 years ago to invest in a portfolio targeting 9% returns.
-Now, not only has ne not made 9% but also he has lost about 25% of his pension money to these crazy markets.
+Just ask Jack’s friend Eldon about his decision to pull his pension money out 3 years ago to invest in a portfolio targeting 9% returns.
+Now, not only has not made 9% but also he has lost about 25% of his pension money to these crazy markets.

 There are many more issues and considerations if you are contemplating moving pension money out to a LIRA.
 Just be careful, complete and patient.
 Do what’s right for you!